 You can order PROCAD software with two options: Standalone or Network licenses.
-Software licensing is managed by our RLM Reprise® system allowing companies to acquire PROCAD on the basis of Monthly Subscriptions, 1-year or 3-year terms.
+Software licensing is managed by our RLM Reprise® system allowing companies to acquire PROCAD on Monthly, 1-year, or 3-year license terms.

 Standalone licenses are installed on a single workstation and are tied to its hardware identification.
 The software will run on that computer regardless of whether it’s connected to the company network or not.

 Standalone license cannot be moved or shared with other users.
 This license is most suitable for mobile computers or single user workstation setup.